James-VT/MS1_Handleigh_Hall/README.md

 ## Wireframes

 The layout of the pages for this project were planned using Balsamiq's wireframes.

-The wireframes for mobile devices can be found [here.](docs/wireframes/wireframems1mobile.pdf) The wireframes for tablets can be found [here.](docs/wireframes/wireframems1tablet.pdf) The wireframes for desktops can be found [here.](docs/wireframes/wireframems1desktop.pdf)
+The wireframes for mobile devices can be found [here.](docs/wireframes/wireframems1mobile.pdf) They are ordered in the same order as the nav bar would suggest - Home, Discover, Facilities, Find Us.

+The wireframes for tablets can be found [here.](docs/wireframes/wireframems1tablet.pdf) They are ordered in the same order as the nav bar would suggest - Home, Discover, Facilities, Find Us.

+The wireframes for desktops can be found [here.](docs/wireframes/wireframems1desktop.pdf) They are ordered in the same order as the nav bar would suggest - Home, Discover, Facilities, Find Us.

 ---